 Many tours from Creel take in attractions belonging to the ejido (a collectively owned community) of San Ignacio de Arareko, a Rarámuri land-owning cooperative on the edge of town.
 To see them independently, follow López Mateos towards the highway, take a left onto the dirt road and continue past the cemetery and uphill into the pine forest.

-A few kilometres from the ejido entrance (M$20), you’ll encounter the eighteenth-century Misión de San Ignacio and a series of otherworldly rock formations, including the Valley of the Mushrooms, which contains surreal structures closely resembling giant toadstools, and the Valley of the Frogs, with its squat amphibian-like boulders.
-The Valley of the Monks lies 5km away (M$15 toll), and has tall upright stones revered by the Rarámuri as symbols of fertility.
+A few kilometres from the ejido entrance, you’ll encounter the eighteenth-century Misión de San Ignacio and a series of otherworldly rock formations, including the Valley of the Mushrooms, which contains surreal structures closely resembling giant toadstools, and the Valley of the Frogs, with its squat amphibian-like boulders.
+The Valley of the Monks lies 5km away, and has tall upright stones revered by the Rarámuri as symbols of fertility.
 Serene Lago de Arareco, 7km from Creel on the main highway to Batopilas, is a beautiful spot for fishing (largemouth bass) and camping – you can stay in a cabin on the lake (see Complejo Eco-Turístico Arareko).

 Recowata hot springs

-The Recowata hot springs (M$20) are 22km from Creel, within biking or riding distance; follow the road to Divisadero for 7km and look for the turning on the left.
-Here you can bathe in three concrete pools of steamy, clean, sulphurous water.
-Note that the steep descent to (and return from) the pools can be very strenuous, and shouldn’t be undertaken by the faint of heart (or when it’s wet).
+The Recowata hot springs are 22km from Creel at the bottom of Tararecua Canyon, within biking or riding distance; follow the road to Divisadero for 7km and look for the turning on the left.
+Here you can bathe in seven different concrete pools of steamy, clean, sulphurous water.
+Note that the steep 3km descent to (and return from) the pools can be very strenuous, and shouldn’t be undertaken by the faint of heart (or when it’s wet – it’s a cobblestone trail).
+Rarámuri quad bikers are sometimes on hand to provide rides up and down.

 Cascada de Cusárare